mumbleskates/data-structures/README.md

 ## This project contains sample code for implementing the following structures:

+### Graph

+Graphs(g) are used to record relationships between things.
+Popular uses of graphs are mapping, social networks, chemical compounds and electrical circuits.

+Supports:

+g.depth_first_traversal(start): Perform a full depth-first traversal of the graph beginning at start.
+Return the full visited path when traversal is complete.

+g.breadth_first_traversal(start): Perform a full breadth-first traversal of the graph, beginning at start.
+Return the full visited path when traversal is complete.

 ### Binary Heap

 This data structure, Heap, is a specialized tree-based data structure that